amcanadas/Openshift-django1.6-python3.3-postgresql9.2/README.md

 ---------------------

 On every push a 'python manage.py syncdb' is executed to make sure that any models you add is created in the DB.
-In preloaded data is needed, use of fixtures is recomended (not in applied in this project).
+If preloaded data is needed, use of fixtures is recomended (not applied in this project).
-If admin database is created for the first time, an admin user is created, otherwhise, admin passord is automatically changed for security reasons.
+If admin database is created for the first time, an admin user is created, otherwhise, admin password is automatically changed for security reasons.

 With this you can install Django 1.6 with Python 3.3 on OpenShift.